usama-shiranai90/OllamaMedVoice/README.md

 ## Overview

-**OllamaMedVoice** is a cutting-edge project that integrates the Ollama-based model and ChatGPT with audio recognition technology to provide accurate and efficient medical question answering.
+**OllamaMedVoice** is a project that integrates the Ollama-based models and ChatGPT with audio recognition technology to provide accurate and efficient medical question answering.
 This project aims to enhance the accessibility and responsiveness of medical information through voice interactions.

 ## Features